moodymuskox/adroit-qa-tests/Test_and_development.md

    - Agile development cycles based on the test results.

 ## Conclusion
-The test plan aims to establish an effective testing framework and integrate it seamlessly into the development process, ensuring code quality, stability, and reliability of the Cleango App.
+The development plan aims to establish an effective testing framework and integrate it seamlessly into the development process, ensuring code quality, stability, and reliability.